Data Preparation for Large Language Model

 - 3) subword based ['I', 'am', 'an', 'am', 'e', 'teur'].

-These example is just for demostration, not representing actual tokenization process.
+These examples are just for demostration, do not represent the actual tokenization process.

-From our statistic or ML knowledge, we know that these models can only process numeric data.
+From our statistic or ML knowledge, we know that computer can only process numeric data.
 Therefore, we need to convert the tokens into numeric values.

 We will use "gpt2" tokenizer which uses Byte-Pair Encoding (BPE) as tokenizer.
-We need to import 'tiktoken' library to get the gpt2 tokenizer.
+We will first import 'tiktoken' library to get the gpt2 tokenizer.

 This tokenizer will convert entire text into tokens and corresponding numeric represtation (token ids).